Programs and Services

 Participate in an online course to learn more about and implement evidence-based teaching practices.

-Propose your own Book Club or join the CFE-facilitated Book Club to engage in interdisciplinary discussions with colleagues around books on teaching and other topics.
+Join a Book Club to engage in interdisciplinary discussions with colleagues around books on teaching and other topics.

 Request assistance from the CFE to plan, gather, and/or process mid-semester feedback.